fractals-of-life/MakeWaves/doc/source/intro.rst

 ================================================================================

-Provide a simple scripted interface to produce timing diagrams to facilitate an accurate concise representation of logical design intent.
+Provide a simple scripted interface to produce timing diagrams to facilitate an accurate concise representation of RTL design intent much like that possible with synthesizable HDL.

     + Maintain consistent style and output
     + Decouple stylization from source
     + Ease maintenance by reducing overheads